spiral-jobs/test-jobs/tests/python-developer/README.md

     - Document everything inside of the README.md
 - Testing
     - Backend fully tested with an code coverage of 80%
-    - Frontend fully tested with an code coverage of 80%

 ## Submit Test
 Please follow git-flow principals for commit's and push.